opendocsg/slw-judgments-backfill/2012_SGHC_243/report.md

  [emphasis in original]

-58     In _Doo Ree Engineering & Trading Pte Ltd v Taisei Corp_ [2009] SGHC 218 (“ _Doo Ree_ ”), another Assistant Registrar, Nathaniel Khng, referred to various cases including _Dualcorp_ and _Doolan_ as well as _Shellbridge Pty Ltd v Rider Hunt Sydney Pty Ltd_ [2005] NSWSC 1152.
+58     In _Doo Ree Engineering & Trading Pte Ltd v Taisei Corp_ <span class="citation">[2009] SGHC 218</span> (“ _Doo Ree_ ”), another Assistant Registrar, Nathaniel Khng, referred to various cases including _Dualcorp_ and _Doolan_ as well as _Shellbridge Pty Ltd v Rider Hunt Sydney Pty Ltd_ [2005] NSWSC 1152.
 He decided that repeat claims are not allowed under SOPA.
 AR Khng said at [20]:

  20 The interpretation given in Shellbridge and Dualcorp would appear to be in line with the legislative intention behind the enactment of ss 13(5) and 13(6), which apparently was to limit the number of times a claim could be made in respect of each particular reference date in order to prevent abuse.
 At the Second Reading of the Building and Construction Industry Security of Payment Amendment Bill 2002 (NSW), which sought to enact, inter alia , ss 13(5) and 13(6), Mr Morris Iemma (the Minister for Public Works and Services, Minister for Sport and Recreation, and Minister Assisting the Premier on Citizenship) stated (New South Wales, Legislative Assembly, Parliamentary Debates (12 November 2002) at p 6543):